tomasban1/portfolio-react/README.md

 ## 🎯 Project features/goals

--   Learn about me in a fun and iteractive way!
+-   Learn about me in a fun and interactive way!

 ## 🧰 Getting Started